-In no other design is Finn Juhl’s fascination for surrealism more apparent than in the Pelican Chair.
-Of all Juhl’s many designs, the Pelican was probably also the one, which was most ahead of its time.
+In no other design of his is Finn Juhl’s fascination for surrealism more apparent than in the Pelican Chair.
+Out of all his many designs, the Pelican was probably the one, furthest ahead of its time.
 When it was presented at the Copenhagen Cabinetmakers’ Guild Exhibition in 1940, it stood out with its unusual shapes and sturdy legs.

 The characteristic soft and organic shape is almost like a body holding a body.
 When you sit down, the chair practically gives you a friendly hug.
 Like many of Juhl’s later designs, the chair invites several comfortable sitting positions.